AndreaFuso/Crazyflie-noetic/crazyflie_messages/README.md

 float64 desired_yaw
 ```
 this message is used to deliver a reference to the flight controller: to reach a certain position, to move in a certain
-direction with given velocity components and with a given reference yaw [rad].
+direction with given velocity components and with a given reference yaw [deg].
 ### RollPitchYaw.msg
 ```yaml
 float64 roll